 This guide covers how to setup and install the Axial Server PC application.
 Axial Server is required to be able to use the InControl app from your Android or iPhone.
-If you need help getting started with your z-wave network, you should first about the basics of z-wave.

 First, make sure you've downloaded the latest version of the Axial Server.
 Just run the setup and sit back and wait.
 It will ask you a few questions, but overall it should install fine.
 If you end up with any problems here, head over to the forums and ask for specific help.

 Setup USB Stick

 If this is your first install, Axial Server should have prompted you to run a wizard to setup your USB stick when you ran the program for the first time.
 If it didn't ask you, pick theController Setup from the tools menu.
 Follow each step of the wizard.

 IMPORTANT: Only one program at a time can access your USB stick.
 If you have anything else that works with z-wave on your computer, this will prevent Axial Server from being able to see or connect to your USB stick.
 Make sure all other z-wave applications are turned off.

 If Axial Server is still unable to find your USB stick, be sure to update your drivers and your firmware.
 Here is a list of common drivers and firmware downloads.

 If you'd like to manually setup your USB stick, follow these steps.
 These are specific to the Aeon Labs USB stick, but other usb sticks should have a similar setup:

 - Determine which port your USB stick runs on by running devmgmt.msc from the windows Start/Run (Start button + R key) dialog box.
 Alternatively, you can get to the Device Manager by going to your control panel.